swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-54-retrain-the-model-from-new-data-with-dvc.md

 Studio.
 We downloaded the annotations, parsed them, and retrained the model using DVC.
 We then evaluated the new model to see if it has improved.

+You fixed some of the previous issues:

+- [x] Model is retrained with the supplemental data

+All the items of the MLOps process for this part are now addressed.

 !!! abstract "Take away"

     - **Closing the loop from labeling to training is where MLOps delivers value**: